County Mayo, Ireland

 Price: From £59 per person

 Join Amanda Johns, Silver Accredited Tour Guide, on a tour around our beautiful island.
 Drive through St Peter Port, passing the Liberation Monument, to Fort George, overlooking Castle Cornet.
 Continue to Jerbourg for a quick stop to stand on top of a WWll bunker, viewing the other islands, and walk out to the cliffs opposite the Doyle Monument for spectacular views.
-Drive to the private German Occupation Museum and the Batterie Mirus or Batterie Scharnhorst, and finally along the west coast, viewing various WWll bunkers along the route.
+Then proceed to the German Occupation Museum, which is privately owned, for a guided tour inside.
+Afterwards, visit either Batterie Mirus or Batterie Scharnhorst, for a guided tour, both locations being WWll fortifications situated on private land.
+Lastly, take in a drive along the beautiful west coast, passing various WWll bunkers along the route.

 Experience Amanda John’s half-day tour with lunch, but continue on from Batterie Mirus or Scharnhorst to Pleinmont to view Batterie Dollman and walk out to the MP4 tower – an exclusive itinerary for our guests.
 It is only when you stand right next to it that you have an appreciation for the size.
 Continue along the west coast, stopping at Le Guet - from here the view over Cobo is stunning.
 This location was utilised by the soldiers due to the excellent views out over the coastline.